 Form 940 or Form 940-EZ, Employer's Annual Federal Unemployment (FUTA) Tax Return.
-The fund may be liable for FUTA tax and may have to file Form 940 or Form 940-EZ if either of the following applies:
+The fund may be liable for FUTA tax and may have to file Form 940 or Form 940-EZ if it either:

-- 1. It paid wages of \$1,500 or more in any calendar quarter during the current calendar year or the preceding calendar year or - 2.
-It had at least one employee who worked for the fund for some part of a day in any 20 or more different weeks during the current calendar year or 20 or more different weeks in the preceding calendar year.
+- 1. Paid wages of \$1,500 or more in any calendar quarter during the current calendar year or the preceding calendar year or - 2.
+Had one or more employees who worked for the fund for at least some part of a day in any 20 or more different weeks during the preceding calendar year or 20 or more different weeks in the current calendar year.

 Form 941, Employer's Quarterly Federal Tax Return.
 Employers must file this form quarterly to report income tax withheld, and employer and employee social security and Medicare taxes.
-Also see Trust fund recovery penalty
+Also see Trust fund recovery penalty on page 2.

 Form 945, Annual Return of Withheld Federal Income Tax.
-File Form 945 to report tax withholding from nonpayroll distributions or payments including pensions, annuities, IRAs, gambling winnings, and backup withholding.
+File Form 945 to report income tax withheld from nonpayroll distributions or payments including pensions, annuities, IRAs, gambling winnings, and backup withholding.
+Also see Trust fund recovery penalty on page 2.

-See Trust fund recovery penalty above.
 Form 1096, Annual Summary and Transmittal of U.S. Information Returns.